schorschii/OCO-Server/docs/Server-Installation.md

    ```
 3. Start the first sync manually by executing `cd /var/www/oco/lib && php LdapSync.php`.
    Now you can log in with the synced accounts on the web frontend.

+### Only Provide Agent API On Virtual Host
+Ou may only want to provide the agent api and not the full web interface with client API on a virtual host.
+In this case, please use `api-agent` as web server root directory (instead of `frontend`).

+The web client can then be made available on a separate, internal-only web server or virtual host, which has additional security options set in the web server config (e.g. IP address restrictions or an additional HTTP basic auth).

+### Server Cluster
+You can install this webapp on multiple web servers for failure safety.

+In multiple server setup, load balancing can be done the easiest way via multiple DNS records or using a dedicated load balancer / reverse proxy.

+When using multiple web servers, you should also use a database cluster, so that your OCO installation is not dependend on a single database server.